 The Company has applied the temporary exception, as permitted by IFRS 4 - Insurance Contracts, that allows the Company to apply IAS 39 - Financial Instruments: Recognition and Measurement rather than IFRS 9, until 2023.
 Due to the close interlinking of underwriting liabilities and investments of insurance companies, it is essential to have an aligned measurement of these line items in the consolidated statement of financial position in order to prevent consolidated statement of financial position distortions.
 The IASB therefore published an amendment standard to IFRS 4, Insurance Contracts, that gives the possibility of postponing the first-time application of IFRS 9 until 2023, but requires evidence based on the consolidated financial statements as of December 31, 2015 that most of the Group's activity is in insurance.
-Insurance business is considered "predominant" if at the time of measurement more than 90% of total liabilities were related to insurance business.
-Besides liabilities that fall within the scope of IFRS 4, these also include liabilities from investment contracts measured at fair value and other liabilities resulting from insurance business.
+Insurance business is considered "predominant" if at the time of measurement more than 90% of total liabilities from investment contracts measured at fair value and other liabilities resulting from insurance business.
 At Barents Re Reinsurance Company, Inc. and Subsidiary, liabilities related to insurance business accounted for a share of 95% of total liabilities as of December 31, 2017, date in which IFRS were completely adopted.
 Meanwhile, no changes have been made to our business activities that would need a reassessment.